The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements.markdown

 * [MLCommons Croissant](https://mlcommons.org/working-groups/data/croissant/) - Consider using Croissant as the primary or perhaps an alternative format for dataset cards.
 * BigCode's [dataset card](https://huggingface.co/datasets/bigcode/the-stack#dataset-card-for-the-stack) for The Stack - What information is there that we should also use.
-* [Common Crawl](https://commoncrawl.org/) - work on provenance tracking, multilingual data, etc.
+* [Common Crawl Foundation](https://commoncrawl.org/) - work on provenance tracking, multilingual data, etc.
 * [Coalition for Secure AI](https://www.coalitionforsecureai.org/) - e.g., software supply chain is a growing security concern.
 * ...